Particular/Workshop.NServiceBus/exercises/06/README.md

 - Understand the usage differences of endpoint create and endpoint start
 - Make the process compatible with automated deployments

 Advanced optional exercises:

 - Write errors to the windows event log
-- Write the log file to a different path to run least-priviledge
+- Write the log file to a different path to run least-privilege

 ## Exercise 6.1: Hosting as a Windows Service